 - 4% of a sales manager’s time is spent on control (eating lunch, etc.).

-What we can derive from this data is that most sales managers still spend so much of their time on reporting, monitoring reps activity, assisting reps in keeping customers engaged, and sharing information to the marketing department.
+What we can derive from this data is that most Sales Manager still spend so much of their time on admin.
+That is reporting and monitoring reps activity.
+As well as in assisting reps in keeping customers engaged and sharing information to the marketing department.

-But in this new age, CRM systems are widely deployed, and marketing automation is assisting reps in the early prospecting stage.
-Such tools are so practical that in some businesses, sales people do not go near a lead until marketing hands it over with a qualification score.
+But in this new age, CRM systems are widely deployed.
+And marketing automation is assisting reps in the early prospecting stage.
+Such tools are so practical that in some businesses, sales people do not go near a lead.
+That is, until marketing hands it over with a qualification score.

 The same impact of automation is also evident in other traditional tasks of sales managers such as monitoring sales reps activities and managing administrative tasks such as keeping track of how many meetings and client calls are made.